Pyramids Schmeramids: Why the Pyramids of Egypt and Mesoamerica

 Harry N. Abrams, Inc., Publishers, New York, 1998.

 Bauval, Robert and Gilbert, Adrian.
 The Orion Mystery.
-Three Rivers Press, New York, 1994.
+Three Rivers Press, New

 Fagan, Brian M. Archaeology, Sixth Edition.
 Longman, New York, 1997.